-1. Potential for growth and profitability, indicated by new technology, anticipated market expansion, or new products;

-2. The Company's perception of how any particular business opportunity will be received by the investment community and by the Company's stockholders;

-3. Whether, following the business combination, the financial condition of the business opportunity would be, or would have a significant prospect in the foreseeable future of becoming sufficient to enable the securities of the Company to qualify for listing on an exchange or on a national automated securities quotation system, such as NASDAQ, so as to permit the trading of such securities to be exempt from the requirements of Rule 15c2-6 recently adopted by the Securities and Exchange Commission.
-See "Risk Factors - The Company - Regulation of Penny Stocks."
+- 1. Potential for growth and profitability, indicated by new technology, anticipated market expansion, or new products; - 2.
+The Company's perception of how any particular business opportunity will be received by the investment community and by the Company's stockholders; - 3.
+Whether, following the business combination, the financial condition of the business opportunity would be, or would have a significant prospect in the foreseeable future of becoming sufficient to enable the securities of the Company to qualify for listing on an exchange or on a national automated securities quotation system, such as NASDAQ, so as to permit the trading of such securities to be exempt from the requirements of Rule 15c2-6 recently adopted by the Securities and Exchange Commission.
+See "Risk Factors The Company Regulation of Penny Stocks."

-4. Capital requirements and anticipated availability of required funds, to be provided by the Company or from operations, through the sale of additional securities, through joint ventures or similar arrangements, or from other sources;

-5. The extent to which the business opportunity can be advanced;
+- 4. Capital requirements and anticipated availability of required funds, to be provided by the Company or from operations, through the sale of additional securities, through joint ventures or similar arrangements, or from other sources; - 5.
+The extent to which the business opportunity can be advanced; - 7.
+Strength and diversity of existing management, or management prospects that are scheduled for recruitment; - 8.
+The cost of participation by the Company as compared to the perceived tangible and intangible values and potential; and - 9.
+The accessibility of required management expertise, personnel, raw materials, services, professional assistance, and other required items.

-6. Competitive position as compared to other companies of similar size and experience within the industry segment as well as within the industry as a whole;

-7. Strength and diversity of existing management, or management prospects that are scheduled for recruitment;

-8. The cost of participation by the Company as compared to the perceived tangible and intangible values and potential; and

-9. The accessibility of required management expertise, personnel, raw materials, services, professional assistance, and other required items.